Last updated Tuesday 1 April, 2025 9:50 AM

 Federal

-The 2025-26 Federal Budget will be handed down on Tuesday, 25 March.
+The 2025-26 Federal Budget was handed down on Tuesday, 25 March 2025.

 Federal Administrative Arrangements Orders were most recently made on 30 July 2024